PdxCodeGuild/IntroToProgramming/units/unit_02.md

 ```

 ### <a id="modules"></a>Modules
-Modules are a Python object that are sources of code; think of if as a library of information.
+Modules are a Python object that are sources of related code; think of if as a library of information.
+A code library, if you will!
 It is a file containing a set of functions you want to include in your application.
 (For a list of all modules, you can check out the offical [Python docs](https://docs.python.org/3/py-modindex.html)).
 For this lesson, we will be looking at the [random module](https://pynative.com/python-random-module/).
 And specifically, we will be looking at the choice() function of the random module: [random.choice()](https://www.w3schools.com/python/ref_random_choice.asp).
 Please see the example below:

 ```python
 # include the random module in our file